San Antonio Texas Mediation Attorneys

 Mediation is, in essence, a problem-solving process and can occur in a few different ways depending on the case and on the mediator’s preferred style.
 Many mediators choose to simply facilitate the communications between the two parties, remaining neutral but assisting the parties through the negotiation process and conducting them toward a resolution.

 The mediation process may begin with a joint session in which both parties are in the same room.
 If the parties have an attorney, then each attorney may also be in attendance.
-Depending on the issue to be resolved, the mediator may choose to begin by speaking to each party separately before initiating a joint session.
+Depending on the issue to be resolved, the mediator may choose to begin by speaking to each party separately before initiating a joint mediation session.

 The mediator may then ask each party to give an opening statement, providing their side of the story and allowing them to express their opinions.
 Each contested issue is discussed one at a time, and the mediator may encourage both parties to explore different solutions and come to an agreement to settle their issues.
-Mediation meetings can last for several hours, depending on the complexity of the matters being discussed and the level of disagreement between the parties.

 What Happens if the Parties in the Mediation Cannot Reach an Agreement?